oemof/tespy/doc/tutorial.rst

 	rp.set_attr(eta_s=0.8)
 	cons.set_attr(pr=0.99, offdesign=['zeta'])

 In order to calculate this network further parametrization is necessary, as e. g. the fluids are not determined yet: At the hot inlet of the condensator we define the temperature and the fluid vector.
-In order to fully determine the fluids state at this point, an information on the pressure is required.
+In order to fully determine the fluid's state at this point, an information on the pressure is required.
 This is archieved by setting the terminal temperature difference (see above).
 The same needs to be done for the consumer cycle.
-We suggest to set the parameters at the pumps inlet.
+We suggest to set the parameters at the pump's inlet.
 On top, we assume that the consumer requires a constant inlet temperature.

-The last step is to define the fuids state after the consumer, this is done with references to the pumps inlet, in order to grant, that the fluid properties at the consumers outlet are identical to those at the pumps inlet.
+The last step is to define the fluid's state after the consumer, this is done with references to the pump's inlet, in order to grant that the fluid properties at the consumer's outlet are identical to those at the pump's inlet.

 .. code-block:: python